WordPress has become the most widely used full content management system in the world

 Ever-improving template options, plug-ins, SEO capability and client portal functionality have been essential to its success, making it competitive with the best proprietary options.
 Also contributing to its widespread use–bloggers and social media managers are able to host and moderate blogs from a single dashboard using WordPress’s editing tools, permalink structure and integration of HTML.

-Protecting your WordPress website against hackers
+How to protect your WordPress website against hackers

 Many users either forget or aren’t aware that they must change the database prefix when installing WordPress.
 If they don’t, they’re leaving the door wide open for hackers to change their database prefix, giving them access to launch an attack.